-NEM 2.0 customers with systems under 1 MW will pay a pre-approved one-time interconnection fee, based on each IOU's historic interconnection costs.
-The fee is \$75 - \$132 depending upon the IOU.
-NEM 2.0 customers with systems 1 MW and larger must pay all interconnection costs.
+- NEM 2.0 customers with systems under 1 MW36 will pay a pre-approved one-time interconnection fee, based on each IOU's historic interconnection costs.
+The fee is \$75 \$132 depending upon the IOU.
+NEM 2.0 customers with systems 1 MW and larger must pay all interconnection costs. - NEM 2.0 customers must pay non-bypassable charges on each kWh of electricity they consume from the grid in each metered interval. - All residential NEM 2.0 customers must take service on an available time-of-use rate.

-&lt;sup>25 The NEM program cap is reached when the total installed NEM capacity exceeds 5% of the total non-coincident peak demand of every customer within an IOU's territory.
+33 The NEM program cap is reached when the total installed NEM capacity exceeds 5% of the total non-coincident peak demand of every customer within an IOU's territory.

-&lt;sup>26 The NEM program cap is reached when the total installed NEM capacity exceeds 5% of the total non-coincident peak demand of every customer within an IOU's territory.
+34 The NEM program cap is reached when the total installed NEM capacity exceeds 5% of the total non-coincident peak demand of every customer within an IOU's territory.

-&lt;sup>27 See http://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M089/K386/89386131.PDF.
+35 See http://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M089/K386/89386131.PDF.

-&lt;sup>28 The Decision extends eligibility for the NEM successor tariff to eligible systems larger than 1 MW in size, however these customers are required to pay all Rule 21 interconnection study and distribution system upgrade fees for the facility.
+36 The Decision extends eligibility for the NEM successor tariff to eligible systems larger than 1 MW in size, however these customers are required to pay all Rule 21 interconnection study and distribution system upgrade fees for the facility.